Supporting Your Students Body Image | Schools Hub | Jigsaw.ie

 Empower students to challenge appearance biases

-Appearance bias is when a person is judged and treated differently based on how they look, rather than based who they are or how they behave.
+Appearance bias is when a person is judged and treated differently based on how they look, rather than based on how they treat or have been treated by people in the world, based on their appearance.

 In our society, individuals who approximate beauty ideals are often celebrated, while some people in larger bodies, with disabilities or belonging to minority groups tend to be portrayed in a less favourable light and can experience discrimination based on their appearance.